-At first, set the fresh food control at "4" and the freezer control at "C".
+At first, set the Fresh Food control at "5" and the Freezer control at "C".

 Allow 24 hours for the temperature to stabilize, whether you are setting the controls for the first time or adjusting them later.
-Then, if you want colder or warmer temperatures in either compartment, adjust the controls one letter or number at a time.
+Then, if you want colder or warmer temperatures in either compartment, adjust the controls one step at a time.

-Note: Turning the fresh food control to OFF turns off cooling in both compartments-fresh food and freezer-but does not shut off power to the refrigerator.
+Note: Moving the fresh food control to OFF turns off cooling in both compartments-fresh food and freezer but does not shut off power to the refrigerator.